 When divorcing couples have one or more rental properties, sometimes the divorce settlement contemplates a spouse moving into one of them.
 Usually the spouse moving in would be awarded the property as part of the settlement.
 Here are some things to be aware of when considering moving into a rental property.

-Tax Impact of Moving into a Rental Propertymoving into a rental property
+Tax Impact of Moving into a Rental Property

 First, you will probably clear out the tenants.
 Hopefully they will go gracefully.
 With them goes the rental income.
 With them also go many of the tax deductions associated with the property.
 This includes depreciation, costs of renting and repairs, and fees such as monthly homeowner’s dues.
 The only deductions likely to remain will be mortgage interest and property taxes.